DavidPeicho/davidpeicho.github.io/content/blog/volume-cloud-raymarching/index.md

 ## Generating a Volume

 Our setup is ready, we now need a volume texture to sample.
-As stated, a volume is simply a collection of scalars (most of the time :)).
+As stated, a volume is simply a collection of scalars (most of the time at least :)).

 WebGL 2 has support for [3D Textures]().
 We will thus store our volume in a 3D Texture, and sample this texture in the shader.